 - Defensive charms

-- Ability charms – basically same as current weapon perks.
+- Ability charms – basically same as current weapon/ability perks.

 How Perk Charm Sockets will roll on Gear Pieces